-A penalty kick is carried out with one attacking robot and one goalie.
+A penalty kick is carried out with one attacking robot and one opposing goal keeper.
 Other robots should be powered off and stay outside of the field.
 Teams are allowed to switch to specially designed software for a penalty kick.
 The attacker has 1 minute in which to score a goal.
 If the ball leaves the playing area it is not replaced and this penalty kick attempt is deemed unsuccessful.

-Standard penalty kicks are taken against the opponent goal (i. e. a red robot will attack the blue goal).
+Standard penalty kicks are taken against the opponent goal(a red robot will attack the blue goal).
 For a penalty shootout, see Section 3.8.

-The ball is placed 1.5m from the centre of the field in the direction of the defender's goal.
-The attacking robot is positioned at least 50cm behind the ball.
-The goalie is placed with its feet on the goal line and in the centre of the goal. for 2008 only, the penalty kicks were played without a goal keeper.
+The ball is placed on the penalty spot, at the end of the field closest to the goal being defended.
+The attacking robot is positioned at the center of the field, facing the ball.
+The goal keeper is placed with its feet on the goal line and in the center of the goal.

 Neither robot shall move their legs before the penalty kick starts.
 Movements of the robot's head and arms are allowed as long as the robot does not locomote.
 Technically, the robots are in the set state when waiting for the penalty kick to start.
-The robots are started by setting it into the playing state.
-The penalty kick ends when the kicker scores the goal, the time expires or the ball leaves the field.
+If robots are not listening to the GameController, they are in the penalized state instead.
+The robots are started by switching to the playing state.

+The penalty kick ends when the kicker scores the goal, the time expires, or the ball leaves the field.
 The time limit for the kicker is 1 minute after the penalty kick starts.
 The ball must be in the goal within this time limit in order to count as a goal.

-The goalie is not allowed to touch the ball outside the penalty area (i.e. one foot outside) and the attacking robot is not allowed to touch the ball inside the penalty area (i.e. one foot inside the area).
+The goal keeper is not allowed touching a ball that is completely to touch the ball outside the penalty area (one foot outside) and the attacking robot is not allowed touching a ball that is completely to touch the ball inside the penalty area.
+The line is part of the penalty area(one foot inside the area).
 If the attacker touched the ball inside the penalty area then the penalty shot is deemed unsuccessful.
-If the goalie touches the ball outside the penalty area then a goal will be awarded to the attacking team.
+If the goal keeper touches the ball outside the penalty area then a goal will be awarded to the attacking team.

-All the rules such as "Ball Holding", "Goalie Pushing" and others are also applied during the penalty kick.
+All the rules such as "Ball Holding", "Pushing" and others are also applied during the penalty kick.
 The only exception is the "Illegal Defender" rule, i. e. the penalty shooter is allowed to enter its own penalty area.